pmndrs/react-spring/readme.md

 | Animated       | ❌          | ❌         | ✅             | ✅          |
 | React-spring   | ✅          | ✅         | ✅             | ✅          |

-react-spring inherits react-motions api (and simplifies it), has lots of primitives (springs, trails, transitions, reveals, parallax), can interpolate mostly everything (colors, gradients, percentages, degrees, svg-paths, arrays, etc.) and last but not least, can animate by committing directly to the dom instead of re-rendering a component frame-by-frame.
+react-spring builds upon animated's foundation, casting its imperative side out, making it leaner and more flexible.
+It inherits react-motions declarative api and goes to great lenghts to simplify it.
+It has lots of useful primitives (springs, trails, transitions, reveals, parallax), can interpolate mostly everything (colors, gradients, percentages, degrees, svg-paths, arrays, etc.) and last but not least, can animate by committing directly to the dom instead of re-rendering a component frame-by-frame.

 # Overview 🔭